+Cite: 44-30-26

+Reliability estimate: 1

 A Rhode Island resident may qualify for a credit based on 2% of his/her adjusted gross income up to a maximum of \$500.
-To qualify, individuals must be residents for the entire year, by 65 years of age or older, and both qualify and file his/her Federal income tax return as a qualifying widow(er) with a dependent child for that tax year.
+To qualify, individuals must be residents for the entire year, be 65 years of age or older, and both qualify and file his/her Federal income tax return as a qualifying widow(er) with a dependent child for that tax year.

-Source: Tax Division statistics from 2002 tax returns.
+Source: Tax Division statistics

-Revenues foregone: \$401.
+Revenue foregone: 2005 - \$1000.